hrishit2/medusa/README.md

 GitHub Actions

-🚧 Prerequisites
+🚧 Prerequisites:
-Make sure you have:
+Make sure you have

 AWS account with programmatic access enabled